RubenVerg/gregtech-molecule-drawings/README.md

 MolDraw comes out of the box with support for not only most of the organic materials from base GTCEu, but also a bunch of addons and modpacks.
 The currently supported extensions are:

-* GT--
-* GregTech Community Additions
-* Gregicality Rocketry
 * Monifactory
 * Star Technology
 * Cosmic Frontiers
 * Phoenix Forge Technologies
+* TerraFirmaGreg
+* GT--
+* GregTech Community Additions
+* Gregicality Rocketry

 ## What people say about this mod